Lo0syash/lo0syash/README.md

 # 👋 Hi there

 ### 💨My name is Arthur.
-My goal is to become Frontend developer and currently studying in college and on one's own learning this sphere.
+My goal is to become fullstack developer and currently studying in college and on one's own learning this sphere.

 ### 🔧 Technologies & Tools
 * Operating Systems: